 Notice that my actual R, what I actually made on the trade, is slightly different than what it should be.
 For example, making 2.52R or 2.48R instead of 2.5R.
-This is because the position size may be slightly off.
+This is because the position size may be slightly off, or there’s a bit of slippage.
 Actual R often varies slightly from Theoretical R.

 Want to learn how to trade like this?
 Check out the EURUSD Day Trading Course.
 It covers strategies for crushing the EURUSD in two hours or less, as well as mental game work and exercise to get in the profit-making zone and stay there.

 There are several reasons why expressing trading profits and losses in terms of R is useful.

 R allows traders with different account sizes and risk tolerances to compare strategies and results.

 If one person is risking $10 per trade, and another is risking $5,000, they can both express their results in R. If the $10 trader is averaging 3R per day, while the $5,000 trader is averaging 1R, the $10 trader is showing better skill even though the dollar amount he or she is making is way smaller than the dollar amount the $5,000 trader is making each day.

 One person may only be risking 0.25% of their account per trade, and another may be risking 2%.
 Yet, if strategy results are expressed in terms of R, they can calculate their potential profit based on their own account size and risk tolerance.